top of page

 Training Plans Aren't Specific to YOU

-It also shouldn't be based on pace – you can read why here.
+It also shouldn't be dictated by pace – you can read why here.

-That is going to be a completely different workout for different people.
-I hear a lot of people call workouts like this "speedwork."
-For high-level athletes, who might be running those 1000m repeats in 3 minutes, it is!
-For a 4-hour marathoner who's running them in nearly 5 minutes, it's absolutely not speedwork.
+But that’s a completely different workout for different runners.
+I often hear these called “speedwork.”
+For high-level athletes running 1000m repeats in three minutes, it may be.
+For a four-hour marathoner running them in nearly five minutes, it’s absolutely not!

-You can't simply take a plan designed for a specific person, apply an equation to reduce the volume, and then expect it to work appropriately.
+You can’t take a plan designed for one person, plug it into an equation to reduce the volume, and expect it to work properly.

 I highly recommend reading more about this in my article "Is Your Speedwork Really Helping Your Speed?"

-The solution of course is time-based intervals, and some training plans do use these!
-After all, 10x2min fast/90sec easy is going to be the same workout whether you're covering half a mile or a quarter-mile in each repeat.
-A more experienced, high-volume athlete may be able to handle more of them, but the workout is functionally the same, and incurs the same benefits.
+The solution, of course, is time-based intervals, and some training plans do use these!
+After all, 10×2 minutes fast with 60 seconds easy recovery is the same workout whether you’re covering half a mile or a quarter mile in each repeat.
+A more experienced, higher-volume athlete might handle more of them, but the workout itself is functionally the same and produces the same benefits.

-Unfortunately, that doesn't mean that those workouts are the best choice for a given individual.
-A training plan doesn't take into account your athletic history and your strengths and weaknesses.
-Remember, training is about specific physiological stimuli, not just 'practicing a pace' to get ready for a race.
-Even when calibrated to you and your fitness, it still may not be the right choice at that time.
+Unfortunately, that doesn’t mean those workouts are the right choice for every runner.
+A training plan doesn’t consider your athletic history, strengths, or weaknesses.
+Remember, training is about applying specific physiological stress to create adaptation, not just “practicing a pace” to prepare for a race.
+Even if a workout is calibrated to your fitness, it still might not be what your body needs at that time.

 Training Plans Don't Plan for True Fitness Growth

-If you're constantly moving from training plan to training plan, you may be missing out on a lot of potential fitness growth.
+If you’re always jumping from one training plan to the next, you may be missing out on huge opportunities for long-term growth.

 Since you're reading this, I assume you like running...